 - The cell selection criteria are fulfilled, see subclause 5.2.3.2;

-- For a CSG cell, the CSG ID is part of the CSG whitelist of the UE.
+- For a CSG cell, the cell is a CSG member cell for the UE.

 If more than one PLMN identity is broadcast in the cell, the cell is considered to be part of all TAs with TAIs constructed from the PLMN identities and the TAC broadcast in the cell.